Davwidos/Pong/README.md

 ## Overview

 This project is a Java Swing implementation of the classic Pong game.
 It allows two players to play against each other over a LAN.
 The game is designed to be simple, yet engaging, providing a nostalgic arcade experience.
+Entry point to apllication is inside Controller.java